 The GeForce GTX 765M has 768 Shader Processing Units and the GeForce GT 650M GDDR5 has 384.
-The GeForce GTX 765M having 384 better shader performance and an altogether better performance when taking into account other relevant data means that the GeForce GTX 765M delivers a noticeably smoother and more efficient experience when processing graphical data than the GT 650M.
+However, the actual shader performance of the GeForce GTX 765M is 663 and the actual shader performance of the GT 650M is 321.
+The GeForce GTX 765M having 342 better shader performance and an altogether better performance when taking into account other relevant data means that the GeForce GTX 765M delivers a noticeably smoother and more efficient experience when processing graphical data than the GT 650M.

 The GeForce GTX 765M requires 75 Watts to run and the GeForce GT 650M GDDR5 requires 45 Watts.
 The GeForce GTX 765M requires 30 Watts more than the GT 650M to run.
 The difference is not significant enough for the GeForce GTX 765M to have a noticeably larger impact on your yearly electricity bills than the GT 650M.